Gut Bacteria and Weight Loss: Exploring the Connection

 Probiotics

 Specific bacteria from the Lactobacillus family have been found to work in this way.
-Strains such as Lactobacillus gasseri have been particularly effective in reducing weight and belly fat [5].
+Strains such as Lactobacillus gasseri have been particularly effective in reducing weight and visceral fat [5].
 Probiotics may also increase levels of fat-regulating proteins like angiopoietin-like 4 (ANGPTL4) which further aid in weight management [6].Several strains from both the Lactobacillus and Bifidobacterium families have shown promising results in reducing weight and belly fat, suggesting that certain gut bacteria indeed play a role in weight loss [7].

 Can gut bacteria prevent weight gain?